matthewjward/matthewjward.github.io/_posts/2024-08-07-citizen-ops.md

 tags: genai logicapps
 ---

 We build a lot of integration solutions.
 These solutions focus on moving data from one system to another.
-Often this is transitory in nature, an integration is about the movement of data, rather than about making a change to one particular system.
+Often this is transitory in nature, an integration is about the movement of data, rather than about a user making a change to one particular system.
+However, what happens when an integration fails?

 ![System integration](/assets/images/citizen-ops/integration.png)

-A failed integration usuallt does not leave a distinct system in an error state, but it likely does leave your overall organisation in more abstract error state.
+A failed integration usually does not visibly disrupt a system, but it likely does leave your overall organisation in more subtle state of error.
 How do we become aware that a failed integration has happened?
 How do we investigate and remedy the situation?

 Today we would usually build a very technical integration dashboard.
 An operations engineer would use the dashboard to dig into the issue, understand what had caused the failure, and then pass that information on to a business user where necessary.